 Does Hitler hear this?
 Not at all.
 The tirade goes on unabated, with no-one listening.
 The Führer is the Führer's only audience.

 Nowadays, this behaviour has a clinical name: Narcissistic Rage.
 It's often triggered by an insult, or a simple statement of uncomfortable facts.
 In therapy, one treats the narcissist by revisiting the abuse which made him mentally ill.
 But what's the right response for a casual victim, when caught in the crossfire between a madman and his ego?

 Unless your tormentor holds a gun to your head, the wrong response is to stand there and take it.
 You cede power to him.

 The right reponse, I feel, is to smile.

 An old adage tells us to laugh in the bully's face.
 It takes his power away.
 When the pompous ass gets a pie in the gob, his anger makes him look weaker, not stronger.
-When Dennis and his pals laugh at Mr. Wilson, his rage becomes impotent.
 I should have told my father dude, even fucking Fred Flinstone gets a haircut.